yegor256/at/README.md

 [2.3] Assert in every test.

-[2.4] Finish every test with an assert.
+[2.4] Finish every test with an assertion.

 [2.5] Don't use [assertDoesNotThrow].